yoavadamlab/VR-setup-for-NeuroImaging/README.md

 <img src="https://user-images.githubusercontent.com/98536980/152347980-54f78c41-0e4e-4b14-9f4c-53d236ccaf72.png" width="400" height="300" align="center">

-have a look on the [daily summary plots](https://github.com/yoavadamlab/VR-setup/files/7994692/daily_plots.2.pdf).
+have a look at the [daily summary plots](https://github.com/yoavadamlab/VR-setup/files/7994692/daily_plots.2.pdf).

 The code for the behavioral analysis can be found in the `Behavior Analysis` directory.